filetrust/Glasswall-Security-Policies/policies/Cloud Computing Policy.md

   and should not be visible to any OSINT tools, unless agreed otherwise with the IT Manager or Security Champion from the applicable squad.

 - Any resource created in the AWS or Azure environment should have a security tag.
 If resources do not have a security tag they will be   reviewed by the IT or InfoSec team with the outcome of possible removal of the same.
 The Security Champion should have an overview of all the assets tagged and monitor them regularly.
+The tags need to contain the owner of the resource, the team and the scope.

 - Any new resource created in the cloud environment needs to have a threat model in place before deployment